Imperial-MATH50009/midterm-practice-code-formatter/README.md

     baz
    ```
     then the square bracket is the innermost unmatched bracket, and the error
-    would read "[ at line 0 position 1 unmatched."
+    would read "[ on line 0 position 1 unmatched."
 (3 marks)
 3. If a closing bracket is encountered when no bracket is currently open then
    the method should raise `ValueError` with an error message of the following
    format.
 The error message should report the first unmatched closing bracket